IImpaq/scrumdinger/README.md

 The reason for working my way through the tutorial series is to get started with modern apps for iOS.
 By finishing this application I was able to learn Swift as well as SwiftUI and get myself familiar with provided features such as "speech to text".

+## Notes
+This app/project was only developed for learning purposes.
+If you want to build this app yourself, I suggest taking a look at the tutorial yourself (see AAcknowledgments).

 ## Author
 Marcus Gugacs